ionic-team/ionic-portals/website/docs/tutorials/auth-token-example.md

 </Tabs>

-For more information on how to use the Portals Plugin, [see our how to guide](../how-to/using-the-portals-plugin).
+For more information on how to use the Portals Plugin, [see our how-to guide](../how-to/using-the-portals-plugin).

 ### Using a Custom Plugin

 Similar to the previous section, by creating a custom plugin, you have complete control over how to communicate between web and native layers.
 It is possible to create a function such as `MyPlugin.syncAuthAcrossWebAndNative()` to handle managing auth tokens across web and native.

-For information on how to build your own Portal APIs, [see our how to guide](../how-to/define-api-in-typescript).
+For information on how to build your own Portal APIs, [see our how-to guide](../how-to/define-api-in-typescript).